 Most public safety responders (fire / law enforcement) are not sufficiently trained in handling large animal incidents.
 Their primary areas of responsibilities are greatly different and staying current in those responsibilities already require significant training commitments.
 This lack of TLAR training has resulted in assorted responder injuries, the most sobering being the accidental death of CHP Officer Dana Paladini when he and a Deputy Sheriff attempted to resolve an accident involving a horse trailer.

-The most practical solution was to develop specially trained and equipped Technical Large Animal Rescue (TLAR) teams specifically designed to deal with accidents involving large animals and also evacuations of large animals during wide-area emergencies.
+The most practical solution has been to develop specially trained and equipped Technical Large Animal Rescue (TLAR) teams specifically designed to deal with accidents involving large animals, and to also facilitate evacuations of large animals during wide-area emergencies.

-Several volunteers in Douglas County have trained and respond to incidents, however they have historically relied on equipment responding from south Washoe County or Lyon County.
-In 2001 the South Washoe unit, "Rescue 1," was decommissioned and its equipment sent to Lander County.
+Several volunteers in Douglas County have trained and respond to large animal incidents, however they have historically relied on equipment responding from south Washoe County or Lyon County.
+In 2001 the South Washoe unit, "Rescue-1," was decommissioned and its equipment sent to Lander County.
 Subsequently incidents in the US-395 counties (Douglas County, Carson City, south Washoe County) relied on equipment dispatched from central Lyon County.
-The result was that proper equipment for an emergency in Douglas County has to come from two counties away.
+The result was that proper equipment for an emergency in Douglas County has had to come from two counties away.

-- Volunteer to train and become a credentialed Technical Large Animal Rescue Responder.
+- Train and become a Technical Large Animal Rescue responder.

 - Volunteer to assist with non-technical support activities.

 These programs are community based.
-If you wish to become involved, have equipment to donate or wish to know more about the specialized equipment that the fundraising campaign will pay for, please contact
+If you wish to become involved, have equipment to donate, or you just wish to know more about the specialized equipment and services that these teams provide, please contact

 Wayne Woolway, Rescue-1 Unit Captain.